CHIP: A Hawkes Process Model for Continuous-time Networks with Scalable and Consistent Estimation: Conclusion

 \section{Conclusion}

 We introduced the Community Hawkes Independent Pairs (CHIP) model for timestamped relational event data.
-The CHIP model has many similarities with the Block Hawkes Model (BHM) \citep{junuthula2017block}; however, in the CHIP model, events among any two node pairs are independent which enables both tractable theoretical analysis and scalable estimation.
-We demonstrated that an estimation procedure using spectral clustering followed by Hawkes process parameter estimation provides consistent estimates of the communities and Hawkes process parameters for a growing number of nodes.
+The CHIP model has many similarities with the Block Hawkes Model (BHM) \citep{junuthula2017block}; however, in the CHIP model, events among any two node pairs are independent, which enables both tractable theoretical analysis and scalable estimation.
+We demonstrated that an estimation procedure using spectral clustering followed by Hawkes process parameter estimation provides consistent estimates of the communities and Hawkes process parameters for a growing number of nodes and time duration.
 Lastly, we showed that CHIP also provides better fits to several real networks compared to the Relational Event Model \citep{Dubois2013} and the BHM.
-It also scales to considerably larger data sets, including a Facebook wall post network with over 40,000 nodes and 800,000 events.
+It also scales to considerably larger data sets, including a Facebook wall post network with over $40,\!000$ nodes and $800,\!000$ events.

 There are several limitations to the CHIP model and our proposed estimation procedure.
 Assuming all node pairs to have independent Hawkes processes simplifies analysis and increases scalability but also reduces the flexibility of the model compared to multivariate Hawkes process-based models that specifically encourage reciprocity \citep{Blundell2012, miscouridou2018modelling}.
 Additionally, our estimation procedure uses unregularized spectral clustering to match our theoretical analysis in Section \ref{sec:analysis}.
 We note that regularized versions of spectral clustering \citep{chaudhuri2012spectral, amini2013pseudo, qin13, joseph2016impact, zhang2018understanding} have been found to perform better empirically and would likely improve the community detection accuracy in the CHIP model.
+Methods that jointly estimate the community structure and Hawkes process parameters, such as the local search and variational inference approaches explored in \citet{junuthula2017block} for the Block Hawkes Model could also improve estimation accuracy of both.
+Also, methods that integrate change point detection with estimation for continuous-time block models could be used to allow for community structure to change over time \citep{corneli2018multiple}, resulting in more flexible models.